-The following Independent Non-Executive Directors have served on the Board for more than nine years, from the date of their first appointment as Directors of the Company:
+The following Independent Non-Executive Directors have served on the Board for more than nine years, from the date of their first appointment as Directors of the Company:-

-- (a) Tan Sri Dato' Kamaruzzaman Bin Shariff, who was appointed from 1 August 2003; - (b) Mr Wong Heang Fine, who was appointed from 1 September 2001; and - (c) Mr Yap Boh Pin, who was appointed from 1 April 2004.
+- (a) Tan Sri Dato' Kamaruzzaman Bin Shariff, who was appointed from 1 August 2003; - (b) Mr Wong Heang Fine, who was appointed from 1 September 2001; - (c) Mr Yap Boh Pin, who was appointed from 1 April 2004; and - (d) Mr Goh Yeow Tin, who was appointed from 1 October 2007.

 Notwithstanding that the abovementioned Independent Non-Executive Directors have served on the Board for more than nine years, based on the declarations of independence provided and the assessment of the NC, the Board reviewed and was of the view that the they are able to exercise independent and objective judgement and there are no relationship or circumstance which will affect their judgement and ability to discharge their duties and responsibilities as independent directors.
 The Board does not consider it to be in the interests of the Company and shareholders to require all directors who have served more than 9 years or longer to retire and favours ensuring continuity and stability.
+The Board is of the opinion that their length of service has not, in anyway, affected their independence.

 The Board members possess wide ranging experiences in the areas of strategic planning, business and management, and accounting and finance for the industry which the Group operates in.
-The profiles of the Board members are set out on pages 4 to 7 of this annual report.
+The profiles of the Board members are set out on pages 5 to 7 of this annual report.